The Terror (album)

-The Terror is the thirteenth studio album by experimental rock band the Flaming Lips, released on April 1, 2013 worldwide and April 16 in the U.S., on Warner Bros in the United States and Bella Union in the United Kingdom.
-It is the first album for band member Derek Brown and last with drummer Kliph Scurlock.
+The Terror is the thirteenth studio album by American rock band the Flaming Lips, released on April 1, 2013 worldwide and April 16 in the U.S., on Warner Bros in the United States and Bella Union in the United Kingdom.
+It is the first album for band member Derek Brown who joined the band in 2009 for touring in support of Embryonic and last with drummer Kliph Scurlock.

 Experimental composer Dan Deacon remixed the album in its entirety.

 Production

 Lead vocalist Wayne Coyne described the album's general idea in a press release, "We want, or wanted, to believe that without love we would disappear, that love, somehow, would save us that, yeah, if we have love, give love and know love, we are truly alive and if there is no love, there would be no life.
 The Terror is, we know now, that even without love, life goes on... we just go on… there is no mercy killing."

 Much of the album was shaped by multi-instrumentalist Steven Drozd's relapse, with Coyne saying of his relapse: "During the Heady Fwends collaborations, we knew he was struggling.
 I just knew it.
 But this time, he went and just said, 'I’m going to make this music and hope I get through it.'
 It was not to make a record.
 I’m doing so much stuff in Studio A [at Dave Fridmann’s Tarbox Studios].
 And Steven would hole up in Studio B: 'Well, I’m going to do music over here because I’m going insane.'"
 Later in that same interview, he says "The lesson that we learned — and we learned this and then forgot it at least 20 fucking times since 1983 when we started making records — anytime that you veer away from the thing that you love, the thing that’s like masturbating, the thing that’s like sitting in the corner drooling on yourself, anytime you drift away from that, it really becomes a different kind of art.
 It becomes about fixing things, arranging things, trying to manipulate things for effect.
 We like to do that and I think oftentimes we’re good at that, but it’s not nearly as satisfying as the other type of art."